Guide for creating a successful charity website

 Customer-centric practices have been one of the key considerations in this age of digital transformation.
 A survey by Bloomberg Businessweek found that “delivering a great customer experience” has become a top strategic objective.
 And a recent Customer Management IQ survey found that 75% of customer management executives and leaders rated customer experience a ‘5’ on a scale of 1-5 (5 being of the highest importance).

 Digital customer experience must be considered, it can make or break website success.
-Digital customer experience is experienced through a digital interface, like a computer, tablet, or smartphone.
+Digital customer experience is through an interface, like a computer, tablet, or smartphone.

 Karnaukh highlights “Having a good digital experience, i.e. the website that communicates the brand message, directly addresses users’ needs and triggers the right emotions, is a starting point in the digital journey for any brand,”.
 As a result, organisations should see digital experience as a complex and compound thing that is built up by a multitude of elements based on the audience analysis – from the website look and feel, including the colour scheme, patterns and content organisation; to properly worded texts that would be written in the language your users speak.